rodumani/CS374/dp2/dp2.md

     * Hates the situation where things are delayed with minor mistakes
         * He hopes to concentrate on what he mainly does.

-5. a story or a scenario that captures a task the persona has in mind, with surrounding context.
+5. A story or a scenario that captures a task the persona has in mind, with surrounding context.

     I’m 28 years old, Ph.D student in KAIST SoC.
 A week ago, I had tried to send an email to professor, my research advisor, to share a paper.
 I personally like Dropbox and Google Drive, but I’m trying to use email as the most lab people, including the professor, are primarily communicating via email.
     However, I was annoyed because I could not get a reply from my professor for a week.
 When I checked my mail again, I realized that I sent the mail without attaching my paper.
 I think the mail-sharing system is really uncomfortable.